DorotaBurdach/set09103/README.md

-# Sacred Celtic Trees App
+# Library in Kowary app
 This app was created by Dorota Burdach for the studying purpose of Advanced Web Technologies at Edinburgh Napier University.

 #How to run the app